Start with the player's current mouthpiece and map from there.

 |---|---|---|

 | On a mass-produced trumpet (Yamaha, Bach, Conn) | B6-7 (Unity) | Designed specifically for non-Monette horns.
-Most forgiving. |
+Often the easiest transition. |

 | Orchestral / jazz soloist, medium-large rim | B2-7 (Unity) | The professional standard.
 Wynton Marsalis range. |